cakephp/docs/en/appendices/3-0-migration-guide.rst

 Log
 ===

+* Log configurations are now immutable.
+If you need to change configuration you must first drop the configuration and then re-create it.
+This prevents synchronization issues with configuration options.
 * Log engines are now lazily loaded upon the first write to the logs.
 * :php:meth:`Cake\\Log\\Log::engine()` has been added.
 * ``Log::defaultLevels()`` was removed.